Classic DP: Game Theory

 877. Stone Game | 🟠 |

-In the previous article Several Brain Teasers, we discussed an interesting "Stone Game."
-Given the constraints of the problem, the first player is guaranteed to win.
-However, brain teasers are just that—brain teasers.
-Real algorithm problems can't be solved by mere clever tricks.
-Therefore, in this article, we will use the Stone Game to explain how to solve problems of the type "if both players are sufficiently smart, who will win" using dynamic programming algorithms.
+In the previous article, Some Brain Teasers, we discussed an interesting "stone game" where, based on the problem's constraints, the first player is guaranteed to win.
+However, brain teasers are ultimately just that, and real algorithmic problems cannot be solved with tricks.
+Therefore, this article uses the stone game to illustrate how to solve "who will win given both players are smart enough" problems using dynamic programming.

-The approach to game theory problems is quite similar.
-The following explanation is based on the ideas from this YouTube video.
-The core idea is to use tuples to store the results of both players' games on a two-dimensional dp array.
-Once you master this technique, when someone asks you about problems like pirates dividing gems or two people taking coins, you can simply say: "I'm too lazy to think, let me just write an algorithm to figure it out."
+The strategy for game theory problems is generally similar.
+The explanation below is inspired by this YouTube video, where the core idea is to use a tuple to store both players' outcomes based on a two-dimensional dynamic programming approach.
+Once you master this technique, when someone asks you about dividing gems between two pirates or two people taking coins, you can simply say: I don't need to think about it, I'll just write an algorithm to calculate it.

-We generalize LeetCode problem #877 "Stone Game" to make it more universal:
+We have generalized LeetCode problem 877 "Stone Game" to make it more universal:

-You and your friend are facing a row of stone piles, represented by an array piles
+You and your friend have a row of stone piles in front of you, represented by an array piles

 , where piles[i]

-indicates the number of stones in the i
+indicates the number of stones in the i-th

--th pile.
-You take turns picking stones, one pile at a time, but you can only take the pile from either the leftmost or rightmost end.
-The player with the most stones after all piles are taken wins.
+pile.
+You take turns picking stones, one pile at a time, but can only take the pile from the far left or the far right.
+Whoever has more stones at the end wins.

-The number of piles and the total number of stones can be any positive integers, which can break the scenario where the first player always wins.
+The number of piles can be any positive integer, and the total number of stones can also be any positive integer, breaking the advantage of the first player.
 For example, with three piles piles = [1, 100, 3]

-, whether the first player picks 1 or 3, the decisive 100 stones will be taken by the second player, who will win.
+, no matter if the first player takes 1 or 3, the decisive 100 will be taken by the second player, who will win.

-Assuming both players are very smart, write a stoneGame
+Assuming both players are very intelligent, please write a stoneGame

-function that returns the difference between the final scores (total number of stones) of the first and second players.
+function that returns the difference in final scores (total stones) between the first and second players.
 For the example above, the first player can get 4 points, and the second player will get 100 points, so your algorithm should return -96:

 int stoneGame(int[] nums);

-This generalization transforms the problem into a more challenging dynamic programming question.
-LeetCode problem #486 "Predict the Winner" is a similar problem:
+With this generalization, it becomes a more challenging dynamic programming problem.
+LeetCode problem 486 "Predict the Winner" is a similar problem:

 You are given an integer array nums